State Farm: Television ads

 In June 2011, State Farm premiered its "Get to a Better State" campaign.
 This campaign focuses on making humor out of unfortunate problems that are commonly faced.
 These commercials then make light of the situation by demonstrating how easy it is to contact an agent and correct the problem that has occurred.
 Each of these commercials follows a similar structure.
 A group of one to three people find themselves in an unfortunate situation.
 Someone in the group will then call on their State Farm agent by singing the jingle "Like a good neighbor, State Farm is there".
 A State Farm agent will then appear, as if by magic, and help the group out with their problem.
 A few commercials deviate from this structure, but still follow the same ultimate pattern.

 The post-2020 Jake from State Farm played by Kevin Miles (top) and the original Jake in the 2011 commercial.

 Also in 2011, State Farm premiered its "State of..." advertising campaign.
 One notable commercial, "State of Unrest", shows a man awake at 3:00 in the morning on the phone with a State Farm representative.
 The man's wife sees him talking on the phone in a secretive manner.
 She is suspicious and asks who is on the phone, to which her husband says: "It's Jake from State Farm" (the original Jake from State Farm was portrayed by Jake Stone, who was an actual employee of the company).
 The man's wife then takes the phone and asks, "What are you wearing, 'Jake from State Farm?'", to which the male agent responds in a timid way, "Uh, khakis".
 The undaunted wife says, "She sounds hideous", and the husband replies, "Well she's a guy, so..."
 In May 2015, a variation of "State of Unrest" premiered, starring The Coneheads from Saturday Night Live, with Dan Aykroyd and Jane Curtin reprising their respective roles as Beldar and Prymaat.
 This ad series later added Laraine Newman as Connie.
+Other SNL characters who have appeared in State Farm commercials include the Richmeister, Hans and Franz, and the Superfans.

 In late 2014, State Farm released a critically acclaimed commercial showing a man who says that he will "never" do something (such as getting married, having kids, moving to the suburbs, and buying a minivan), only to do all of those.
 At the end of the commercial, he admits that he is "never letting go."
 The commercial is based on the saying "never say never" and how people say that they will "never" do something, only to do it anyway.

 In 2015, State Farm released The Hoopers, a series of State Farm commercials focusing on a family, including NBA players Chris Paul playing the father, DeAndre Jordan playing the mother, Kevin Love playing the son, Kevin Garnett playing the grandfather and Damian Lillard playing the baby.
 Additionally, a State Farm agent plays the role of a helpful neighbor in the set of commercials.